YanNeu/spurious_imagenet/README.md

 </p>

 ## The *Spurious ImageNet* Dataset
-We selected 40 of our spurious features and collected 75 images from the top-ranked images in OpenImages according to the value of $\alpha_l^(k)$, each containing only the spurious feature but not the class object.
+We selected 40 of our spurious features and collected 75 images from the top-ranked images in OpenImages according to the value of $\alpha_l^{(k)}$, each containing only the spurious feature but not the class object.
 This dataset can be used to measure the reliance of image classifiers on spurious features.
 It has the advantage that it consists of real images and thus provides a realistic impression of the performance of ImageNet classifiers in the wild.